 Where r is the weighted average effect size, σ2 is the estimated within-study variance (i.e., the square of the Standard Error of r), and τ2 is the estimated between-study variance (heterogeneity).

 An important point to appreciate regarding Credibility Intervals is that when between-study heterogeneity is zero (τ2 = 0), the CR interval width will also be zero, as is the case in the results of the verification attempts reported later.
 This also follows from Field & Gillet’s (2010) equations 2, 3, 4, and 5 (note that they use slightly different notation), which define the variance in the estimate of population correlations as the variance of sample effect sizes (which Vahey et al. 2015 denote as sr2) minus the sampling error variance.
 As such, if the sampling error variance is found to be larger than the variance in the sample effect sizes, then σp2 will be negative, and Credibility Intervals cannot be calculated, as the square root of a negative number is non-real.
 Although Field and Gillett (2010) do not discuss this possibility in their article, they cover this case in their code by setting negative values of σp2 to zero (see “h_s syntax.sps” script).
 In such cases, both the lower and upper bound of the Credibility Interval will equal the point estimate (i.e., 95% CR=r±1.96×0=[r, r]).
-This would represent an important case in which Confidence Intervals are both wider than Credibility Intervals, contrary to Vahey et al.'s (2015) claim and indeed where the Credibility Intervals are implausibly narrow (i.e., 0).
+This would represent an important case in which Confidence Intervals are both wider than Credibility Intervals, contrary to the claim in Vahey et al. (2015), and indeed where the Credibility Intervals are implausibly narrow (i.e., 0).

 Table 3.
 Verification attempts for the meta-analysis